'God Is Not Sleeping': Grief-Stricken Family Calls For Suspect In Deadly Long Island Stabbing To Turn Himself In

 HOLTSVILLE, N.Y.
 (CBSNewYork) — Police on Long Island are searching for a suspect in a deadly stabbing.

-Investigators say after the attack, the suspect took off in the victim’s car.READ MORE: Mother, 12-Year-Old Daughter Killed In Queens Car Crash
+Investigators say after the attack, the suspect took off in the victim’s car.READ MORE: 68-Year-Old Brooklyn Man Hospitalized With Broken Nose, Wrist From Brutal Attack Caught On Camera

 The family of Sandra McIntosh is grief-stricken after the 46-year-old was found murdered not far from her home in Medford.

-Note: Editor’s note: This story was originally published Saturday, July 24.